vectorgrp/sil-kit-adapters-qemu/README.md

     cmake -S. -Bbuild -DSILKIT_PACKAGE_DIR=/path/to/SilKit-x.y.z-$platform/ -DBUILD_QEMU_CHARDEV_ADAPTER=ON

+### Run the SilKitAdapterQemuEthernet
+This application allows the user to attach simulated ethernet interface (``nic``) of a QEMU virtual machine to the SIL Kit.

+The application uses the *socket* backend provided by QEMU.
+It can be configured for the QEMU virtual machine using the following command line argument of QEMU:

+    -nic socket,listen=:12345

+The argument of ``listen=`` specifies a TCP socket endpoint on which QEMU will listen for incoming connections.

+All *outgoing* ethernet frames on that particular virtual ethernet interface inside of the virtual machine are sent to all connected clients.
+Any *incoming* data from any connected clients is presented to the virtual machine as an incoming ethernet frame on the virtual interface.

+Before you start the adapter there always needs to be a sil-kit-registry running already.
+Start it e.g. like this:

+    ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://127.0.0.1:8501'

+The application *optionally* takes the hostname and port of the configured socket as command line arguments:

+    ./build/bin/SilKitAdapterQemuEthernet [hostname] [port]

+**Note:** Be aware that the QEMU image needs to be running already before you start the adapter application.

+## Setup QEMU image
+With the following instructions you can setup your own QEMU image which can be used for the demos below: [tools/README.md](tools/README.md)

 ## Ethernet Demo
 The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to the QEMU image through